taosdata/TDengine/docs/en/15-releases/index.md

 description: TDengine Cloud all releases
 ---

-The TDengine Cloud all onlines are here.
+The TDengine Cloud all releases are here.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';